th-blitz/NeetCode-150/README.md

 All NeetCode 150 Problem solutions + Other Algos.

-## Docker Image setup.
+## Docker Image setup

 Instructions to setup the docker image.

-1. -> Make sure to run all commands from the project root directory.
+- Make sure to run all commands from the project root directory.
-2. -> build and setup the leetcode docker image.
+- build and setup the leetcode docker image.
 (Envs/leetcode.Dockerfile)
-3. -> run a docker container from the leetcode image.
+- run a docker container from the leetcode image.
-4. -> Open a interactive terminal from the running container.
+- Open a interactive terminal from the running container.
-5. -> Run any files from the terminal.
+- Run any files from the terminal.
-6. -> follow the same steps from 3 to re-run containers.
+- follow the same steps from 3 to re-run containers.

 1. Make sure to run all the commands from the project root directory.